bertyuan/OBU-L5-Notes/docs/notes/SdwCaCPP/Week2-seminar.md

 _The `int *` is a integrated statement ,it means a pointer type variable._

-_`*aString` means the first character in the string because cant handle the string as a whole part_
+_`*aString` means the first character in the string because can‘t handle the string as a whole part_

 ---